As it will soon be Easter I thought it would be nice for Peanut to make some Easter egg bunting.

 I then laid out 2 trays with bits and pieces that Peanut could use to decorate her shapes.

 I put out wooden animal shapes, Easter themed sequins, a selection of buttons, bunny and butterfly ribbon cut into short lengths and various foam shapes that I had in my stash.
 I gave her some crayons and pva glue and she was away.
 I have to be honest that I was surprised how long this activity held her attention.
 She spent two whole hours on her creation!

 Whilst she was busy I quickly ran some gold card that I had previously cut into ovals through 2 embossing folders.
 It only took me a couple of minutes but I think they will make lovely toppers for some Easter or mother’s day cards.

-Once Fran had decorated all her shapes I tided up and left her eggs in a safe place to dry.
-Once all the glue was dry I threaded some thick cord through the pre cut holes and pinned the bunting about our patio doors.
-I am really pleased with the finished product and impressed with how the project had caught Fran’s attention.
-She is thrilled with her work and shows everyone who comes into the lounge what she has made.
+Once Peanut had decorated all her shapes I left them in a safe place to dry.
+Once all the glue was dry I threaded some thick cord through the pre cut holes and pinned the bunting above our patio doors.
+I am really pleased with the finished product and impressed with how the project caught her attention.
+Peanut is thrilled with her work and shows everyone who comes into the lounge what she has made.